This is the multi-page printable view of this section. Click here to print.

 1. If you accept the Sysmon EULA, you can select to Install Sysmon if missing

-2. Click Apply SamurAI Agent Settings
+2. Click Apply SamurAI Endpoint Agent Settings

-The SamurAI Agent and Sysmon
+The SamurAI Endpoint Agent and Sysmon

-For enhanced telemetry on Windows, the SamurAI Agent optionally leverages Microsoft System Monitor (Sysmon), a vital component for collecting detailed process and system activity.
+For enhanced telemetry on Windows, the SamurAI Endpoint Agent optionally leverages Microsoft System Monitor (Sysmon), a vital component for collecting detailed process and system activity.
 Read more about Sysmon from Microsoft Documentation.

-Sysmon is not bundled with the SamurAI Agent therefore if you Accept Microsoft Sysinternals Software Licence Terms (Sysmon EULA) upon installation of the SamurAI Agent, sysmon will be downloaded and installed or updated silently using standard Microsoft provided installation flags.
+Sysmon is not bundled with the SamurAI Endpoint Agent therefore if you Accept Microsoft Sysinternals Software Licence Terms (Sysmon EULA) upon installation of the SamurAI Endpoint Agent, sysmon will be downloaded and installed or updated silently using standard Microsoft provided installation flags.

-The SamurAI Agent leverages a custom Sysmon configuration tuned and maintained by the SamurAI detection engineering team.
+The SamurAI Endpoint Agent leverages a custom Sysmon configuration tuned and maintained by the SamurAI detection engineering team.
 This provides:

 • Noise reduction: a default Sysmon deployment generates an extremely high volume of data, our tuned configuration filters out unnecessary events which are irrelevant for SamurAI Managed Detection and Response.